danielepanozzo/gp/Assignment_2/README.md

 Required output of this section:

-* Screenshots of the grid with nodes colored according to their implicit function values.
+* Plot of the grid with nodes colored according to their implicit function values.

 ## Extracting the surface